chrisdhaan/CDYelpFusionKit/README.md

                              completion: @escaping (CDYelpSearchResponse?) -> Void)
 ```

-The Business Match API has a `type` parameter which allows for query results to be filtered based off two types of criteria.
+The business match endpoint has a `type` parameter which allows for query results to be filtered based off two types of criteria.
 The following lines of code show which business match types can be passed into the `byMatchType` parameter.

 ```swift
 CDYelpBusinessMatchType.best
 CDYelpBusinessMatchType.lookup
 ```

-The following lines of code show an example query to the Yelp Fusion Business API.
+The following lines of code show an example query to the business match endpoint.

 ```swift
 yelpAPIClient.searchBusinesses(byMatchType: .best,